ItemConsulting/enonic-fp/README.md

 ## Code generation

-We recommend using this library together with its sister library:
+We recommend using this library together with the [xp-codegen-plugin](https://github.com/ItemConsulting/xp-codegen-plugin) Gradle plugin. *xp-codegen-plugin* will create TypeScript
-[enonic-ts-codegen](https://github.com/ItemConsulting/enonic-ts-codegen). *enonic-ts-codegen* will create TypeScript `interfaces` for your content-types.
+`interfaces` for your content-types.
 Those interfaces will be very useful together with this library.

 ## Requirements